 Average Credit Score By Age

-As you can tell, younger consumers, on average have lower credit scores, while older consumers have higher credit scores.
-For some lenders, a credit score below 660 is considered subprime and would either lead to a denied application or the consumer being approved for less favorable terms.
+As you can tell, younger consumers, on average, have lower credit scores, while older consumers have higher credit scores.
+For some lenders, a credit score below 670 is considered subprime and would either lead to a denied application or the consumer being approved for less favorable terms.

-At 18 years old, consumers are just started out with credit.
-Possibly getting their first credit cards.
-It will take at least six months for a credit score to be generated, since that’s the minimum amount of information required for a credit score.
+At 20 years old, most consumers are just starting out with credit, possibly getting their first credit cards.
+It will take at least six months for a credit score to be generated since that’s the minimum amount of information required for a credit score.

 Income, Age & Credit Scores

-Income is another age-related factor that could indirectly affect credit scores.
+Income is another age-related factor that could indirectly affect credit decisions.
 Lenders use income to determine whether a person can afford a new debt obligation, but income isn’t factored into credit scores.
-However, income goes affect a person’s ability to afford their financial obligations.
+However, income does affect a person’s ability to afford their financial obligations.

 Average salary also tends to increase with age, which means consumers are better able to afford their bills as they get older and their salary increases.